I Haven’t Filed Taxes in 3 Years. What Do I Do?

 To file your back tax returns, you’ll need:

-- Bookkeeping and Financial Statements: If you own a business, ensure you have up-to-date bookkeeping records and financial statements.
+• Bookkeeping and Financial Statements: If you own a business, ensure you have up-to-date bookkeeping records, financial statements, and other business records.
 These documents are crucial for accurately reporting business income and expenses.

 It’s essential to gather all the necessary documents and paperwork before filing your back tax returns to ensure accuracy and avoid any potential issues.
 Proper documentation can help you accurately report your income, claim eligible deductions, and minimize your tax liability.